ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 ![](./fig/session_api.pdf){ width=320 }

-Generically Modeling FPGA Resources with Traits and Typestates
+Generically modeling FPGA resources with traits and typestates
 --------------------------------------------------------------

 Traits are one of the anchors of the Rust type system.
 They allow you to define